PNNL-Comp-Mass-Spec/Sipper/README.md

 in a single dataset.
 It includes a GUI for manual visualization and annotation of detected LC-MS features.
 It also includes a Simple MS Viewer for exploring mass spectral data.
 Supports Thermo .Raw files, plus also mzXML, mzML, and mz5.
+In addition, there is a console version available for batch processing.

 For algorithm details, see manuscript "Automated data extraction from in situ protein-stable isotope probing studies.", J Proteome Res.
 2014 Mar 7;13(3):1200-10. \